mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

 enterprise: true
 ---

-This section describes how to upgrade your Kommander Management cluster and all its Platform Applications to the latest versions.
-Kommander is installed on your Management cluster and upgrading it must be the first step you take when upgrading DKP, to prevent compatibility issues.
+This section describes how to upgrade your Kommander Management cluster and all Platform Applications to their latest versions.
+To prevent compatibility issues, you must first upgrade Kommander on your Management Cluster before upgrading to DKP.

-<p class="message--note"><strong>NOTE: </strong>It is important to upgrade Kommander BEFORE upgrading the Kubernetes version (or Konvoy version for Managed Konvoy clusters) in attached clusters, due to the previous versions' incompatibility with 1.22.</p>
+<p class="message--note"><strong>NOTE: </strong>It is important you upgrade Kommander BEFORE upgrading the Kubernetes version (or Konvoy version for Managed Konvoy clusters) in attached clusters, due to the previous versions' incompatibility with 1.22.</p>

 ## Prerequisites

 - [Download][download-binary] and install the latest DKP CLI binary on your computer.
 - Ensure you are on DKP version 2.1 or 2.1.1 and Kubernetes version 1.21.
 - If you have attached clusters, ensure they are on Kubernetes versions 1.19, 1.20 or 1.21.
-To upgrade your Kubernetes version, refer to [AKS][AKS], [AWS][AWS], [Azure][Azure], [EKS][EKS], [pre-provisioned][pre-provisioned] documentation.
+To upgrade your Kubernetes version, refer to the appropriate documentation for your environment: [AKS][AKS], [AWS][AWS], [Azure][Azure], [EKS][EKS], [pre-provisioned][pre-provisioned].
 - Review the [Platform Application version updates][platform-apps] that are part of this upgrade.

 ## Upgrade Kommander